 Through the lens of common pool resources: the cryptographic fabric of the blockchain allows for the rules to be enforced at any scale.
 Aside from a few blips in the early years, Bitcoin has been reliably enforcing its consensus rules for a decade.
-After the tumultuous forks and threatened forks of 2017, Bitcoin's social contract seems to be more stable too, not that the "big blockers" have departed.
+After the tumultuous forking (and threats) of 2017, the social contract around what Bitcoin is seems to be more stable too.